douryne/floors-react/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode and runs the server \
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm start`
+Runs the server on [http://localhost:3001] to make possible get data by http request.

 ### `npm test`